Where To Find This Example

 In this project, these text strings are on the Two_Stage_SS_Amp schematic in the lower right corner, run this script to see these values appear.
 You may have to zoom to see the text after the script runs.

 Switch Views and Switch Lists provide an easy way for a designer to toggle between different versions of a model while maintaining a single layout cell for that instance.
-In this project, Switch Views are used to create alternate EM and LVS versions of subcircuits.
+In this project, Switch Views are used to create alternate LVS versions of subcircuits.

 Switch Views In This Project